TheAssassin/mediaplayer-setup/Kodi/Kodi_19+.md

 For more information including tools for converting code such as `futurize`, see https://kodi.wiki/view/General_information_about_migration_to_Python_3

+## Kodi 20 (Nexus): Need to use xbmcvfs.translatePath

+In all files `xbmc.translatePath` must be replaced by `xbmcvfs.translatePath` and in the affected files `import xbmcvfs must be added`, if not already present.
+Then it runs on Kodi 20.
+Unclear whether it then still runs on Kodi 18 and 19.

 ## Kodi 20 (Nexus): `<dir>` tags for repositories

 As of September 2022, many repositories cannot be used with Kodi 20, and trying to use them leads to the following error message in `/storage/.kodi/temp/kodi.log`: